Kim Yo Jong, Sister Of North Korea's Ruler, Rises Through Ranks With Tough Rhetoric

 "In many regards, North Korea is similar to the European societies of late medieval and early modern days.
 It is essentially a monarchy," Lankov says, in which family members are more trusted than other elites.

-That bloodline, is what allows Kim Yo Jong to rise so high in North Korean politics, despite a bias against women in power, where traditional attitudes are summed up in the Korean maxim, "if the hen cries, the household will be ruined."
+That bloodline is what allows Kim Yo Jong to rise so high in North Korean politics, despite a bias against women in power in a place where traditional attitudes are summed up in the Korean maxim "If the hen cries, the household will be ruined."
 The saying, used in both Koreas, suggests that when women speak up or take charge, no good will come of it.

-"The North Korean system is fundamentally patriarchal," says Lim Soon-hee, an expert on women in North Korea, now retired from the Korea Institute of National Unification, a government think tank in Seoul.
+"The North Korean system is fundamentally patriarchal," says Lim Soon-hee, an expert on women in North Korea who is now retired from the Korea Institute for National Unification, a government think tank in Seoul.

 "The government tells the people that they form one big socialist family," she adds.
 The father of this metaphorical family, she explains, is Kim Jong Un.
 The mother is the ruling Workers' Party.
 The children are the North Korean people.
 And the father's authority is unchallenged.

-North Korea, she points out, went from being part of the 1392-1910 Choson Dynasty, to a colony of the Japanese empire from 1910-1945, to a dictatorship.
+North Korea, she points out, went from being part of the 1392-1910 Choson dynasty, to a colony of the Japanese empire from 1910 to 1945, to a dictatorship.
 Although its socialist rhetoric upholds equality of the sexes, the North, unlike the South, never had a strong civil society or government agencies designed to improve women's place in society.

 As a result, "the social atmosphere is that women are inferior to men.
 Women themselves would never dare to compare themselves to men," she says.

-This is why she believes Kim Yo Jong's most likely future role is not that of successor, but instead, a regent or caretaker, until the leader's son is old enough to take over.
-Lim says Kim Jong Un reportedly has three small children, who are too young to rule.
+This is why she believes Kim Yo Jong's most likely future role is not that of successor but, instead, a regent or caretaker until the leader's son is old enough to take over.
+Lim says Kim Jong Un reportedly has three small children who are too young to rule.

 Even if Kim Yo Jong were to take power, Lim argues, North Korea's conservative military would never accept it.